thomasp85/patchwork/README.md

 ![](man/figures/README-unnamed-chunk-8-1.png)

 There are two additional operators that are used for a slightly different purpose, namely to reduce code repetition.
 Consider the case where you want to change the theme for all plots in an assemble.
-Instead of modifying all plots individually you can use `*` or `^` to add elements to all subplots.
+Instead of modifying all plots individually you can use `&` or `*` to add elements to all subplots.
 The two differ in that `*` will only affect the plots on the current nesting level:

 ``` r
 (p1 + (p2 + p3) + p4 + plot_layout(ncol = 1)) * theme_bw()